mattjh1/mattjh-blog/content/post/shell-aliases.md

 ---

 Aliases in shell environments are shortcuts that allow users to create custom, simplified commands for frequently used or complex command sequences.
 By defining an alias, you can replace a lengthy command or set of options with a shorter, memorable keyword, improving efficiency and reducing typing errors.
-For instance, `alias ll='ls -lah'` in a Unix-like shell would make `ll` a shortcut for listing files in detail.
+For instance, `alias ll='ls -lah'` in a *nix shell would make `ll` a shortcut for listing files in detail.
 Aliases can be temporary (for the current session) or permanent when added to shell configuration files like `.bashrc` or `.zshrc`, enabling a more streamlined and personalized command-line experience.

 {{< card type="info" >}}
 I use `zsh` as my default shell, but all of these can be applied to `bash` as well.
 With other shells your mileage way vary.